TomerFi/jpms-migration-playground/README.md

 #### Create a fixed modulepath

-We can use the [gmavenplus plugin](https://groovy.github.io/GMavenPlus/) to execute a small groovy script, To better accommodate both Windows and Linux os families, the [os plugin](https://github.com/trustin/os-maven-plugin) will create the `os.detected.name`.
+We can use the [gmavenplus plugin](https://groovy.github.io/GMavenPlus/) to execute a small groovy script, To better accommodate both Windows and Linux os families, we'll use the [os plugin](https://github.com/trustin/os-maven-plugin) to create the `os.detected.name`.

 ```xml
 <extension>